GeekFunkLabs/fluidpatcher/patcher/file_formats.md

   - `barlength` - the number of ticks corresponding to a whole number of musical measures in the song.
 If the player is playing and a router rule tells it to seek to a point in the song, it will wait until the end of a bar to do so.
 By default barlength is 0 and seeking will occur immediately.
   - `tempo` - tempo at which to play the file, in bpm.
 If not given, the tempo messages in the file will be obeyed

-  A router rule with a `player` parameter will tell the named player to start if its value is >0, or stop otherwise.
+  A router rule with a `player` parameter will tell the named player to play if its value is >0, or stop otherwise.
 If the rule also has a `tick` parameter, the player will seek to that tick value, possibly waiting until the end of a bar as described above.

   The tempo of a sequencer, arpeggiator, or player can be set with a router rule that has a `tempo` parameter with the target's name as its value.
 The names of sequencers, arpeggiators, and players should all be unique.